microsoft/BotFramework-WebChat/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- What version of Web Chat are you using?
 Are you using the CDN?
 NPM package?
 Or embedding Web Chat to your site via `<iframe>`? -->

-To determine what version of Web Chat you are running, open your browser's development tools, and paste the following line of code into the console.
+> To determine what version of Web Chat you are running, open your browser's development tools, and paste the following line of code into the console.
+>
-`[].map.call(document.head.querySelectorAll('meta[name^="botframework-"]'), function (meta) { return meta.outerHTML; }).join('\n')`
+> `[].map.call(document.head.querySelectorAll('meta[name^="botframework-"]'), function (meta) { return meta.outerHTML; }).join('\n')`

-Please copy paste the result into this section.
+>
+> If you are using Web Chat outside of a browser, please specify your hosting environment.
+For example, React Native on iOS, Cordova on Android, SharePoint, PowerApps, etc.

 ## Describe the bug

 <!-- Give a clear and concise description of what the bug is. -->
 <!-- Please be sure to add screenshots of the console errors in your browser, if there are any -->

-## To Reproduce

-Steps to reproduce the behavior:
+## Steps to reproduce

 1. Go to '...'
-2. Click on '....'
+1. Click on '....'
-3. Scroll down to '....'
+1. Scroll down to '....'
-4. See error
+1. See error

 ## Expected behavior